-2.10 ACCESSORIES
+2.11 ACCESSORIES

-- A. Disconnect switch. - B. Duplex, 115-V, ground-fault-interrupter outlet with 15-A overcurrent protection.
+- A. Duplex, 115-V, ground-fault-interrupter outlet with 15-A overcurrent protection.
 Include transformer if required.
-Outlet shall be energized even if the unit main disconnect is open.
+Outlet shall be energized even if the unit main disconnect is open. - B. Coil guards of painted, galvanized-steel wire.